-This is the cake that has that chocolate icing with just a bit of a crinkle and because the icing, while still warm, is drizzled over the cake when it’s hot from the oven.
-It really has three layers: the bottom chocolate layer, a thin, moist fudge-like layer and then the icing.
+It really has three layers: the chocolate cake, the center, which is a thin layer that’s almost fudgy and then the icing.
 Num.
-Awhile back, Cook’s Illustrated put out a recipe that “fixed” the chocolate sheet cake and eliminated that fudginess.
+Awhile back, Cook’s Illustrated put out a recipe that “fixed” the Texas Sheet Cake and eliminated that fudginess.
 For shame!

 Texas Sheet Cake